ProdataSQL/FabricWhoIsActive/README.md

 - reads and writes
 - blocking chains
 - some wait stat info
+- *new* shows percent complete and eta for queries based on last run in QueryInsights history

 Limitations:
 - We dont yet have query plans in Fabric DW
 - Wait stats are pretty generic
 - We dont get CPU in DMVs
 - No XML or ring buffer support in Fabric
+- QueryInsights data is only from current DB, not system wide.
 - The following DMVS we use on SqlDBEngine are not supported on Fabric
   - sys.dm_os_sys_info
   - sys.dm_os_workers